aws/copilot-cli/site/content/docs/commands/env-override.md

 ## What does it do?
 Scaffold Infrastructure as Code (IaC) extension files for environments.
 The generated files allow you to extend and override the Copilot-generated AWS CloudFormation template.
-You can edit the files to change existing resource properties, delete or add new resources to an environment's template.
+You can edit the files to change existing resource properties, and delete or add new resources to an environment's template.

 ### Learn more